The Thomas Pages homepage

 •

-But, while historical truth may be clothed in poetry and metaphor, the literary structure of the Bible as an integrated and balanced whole needs first to be appreciated if the complementarity and consistency of the Bible's teachings are to be understood.
+But, while historical truth may be clothed in poetry and metaphor, the literary structure of the Bible, as an integrated and balanced whole, needs first to be appreciated if the complementarity and consistency of the Bible's teachings are to be understood.

 •

 Most writers of Scripture had not only never met each other, they also came from differing social, cultural, and even linguistic backgrounds.
-The Bible's unity of content, in the face of this wide range of its writers over a period of nearly 1500 years, is incomparable and points directly back the its ultimate Author.
+The Bible's unity of content, in the face of this wide range of its writers over a period of nearly 1500 years, is incomparable and points directly back to its ultimate Author.

 •